 The company built its reputation on luxury cars, but has faced several production challenges with its Model 3 sedan, which it hopes will reach a mass audience.

 “Elon Musk was very well composed in the court today, which means he’s taking it seriously,” Craig Irwin, a Roth Capital Partners analyst who attended the hearing, said in an interview.
 He called Nathan’s order “a good outcome for Tesla investors.”
 Irwin rates Tesla “neutral.”

 The battle concerned a tweet that Musk sent to his more than 24 million Twitter followers: “Tesla made 0 cars in 2011, but will make around 500k in 2019,” meaning 500,000 vehicles.

-Four hours later, Musk corrected himself, saying annualised production would be “probably around” 500,000 by year end, with full-year deliveries totalling about 400,000.
+Four hours later, Musk corrected himself, saying annualized production would be “probably around” 500,000 by year end, with full-year deliveries totaling about 400,000.

 Musk’s lawyers countered that the earlier tweet contained nothing new, and that the SEC had conceded during settlement talks that Musk did not need pre-approval for all tweets about Tesla.

 Tesla Inc. CEO Elon Musk (C) exits after attending for an S.E.C. hearing at the Manhattan Federal Courthouse in New York, April 4, 2019.
 REUTERS/Eduardo Munoz

 RESPECT FOR JUSTICE SYSTEM